googlefonts/gftools/docs/gftools-builder/README.md

 `gftools.builder.operations`.
 Currently provided operations include (in rough order of frequency of use):

 - *buildVariable*: Runs `fontmake -o variable` on the input file.
-Any `fontmake_args` are added to the fontmake command line.
+Any `args` are added to the fontmake command line.
 - *buildTTF* and *buildOTF*: Analogously runs `fontmake -o ttf` and `fontmake -o otf`
 - *instantiateUFO*: Creates an interpolated UFO for a given `instance_name`.
 - *autohint*: Runs `gftools-autohint` on a TTF.